weyoss/redis-smq/README.md

 ## Usage

-RedisSMQ provides 3 classes in order to work with the message queue: `Message`, `Producer`, and `Consumer`.
+RedisSMQ provides 3 classes in order to work with the message queue: `MessageEnvelope`, `Producer`, and `Consumer`.

 Producers and consumers exchange data using one or multiple queues that may be created using the [Queue Class](docs/api/classes/Queue.md).